Chris Evans Posts Heartwarming Video Of Reunion With His Dog After 10 Weeks Of Filming

 Captain America actor Chris Evans had the hearts of his Twitter followers melting this morning when he posted a reunion video with his dog, Dodger.
 The post of the reunion has already been retweeted over 43 thousand times and has 158 thousand likes in just under three hours.
-It’s already one of the actors most popular posts ever, and the likes continue to grow.
+It’s already one of the actor’s most popular posts ever, and the likes continue to grow.

 Evans has always shared his adoration for his dog on social media, and the posts tend to be his most popular.
 The superhero star generally uses his Twitter platform to show disdain for President Donald Trump, but today took a break to share the heartwarming reunion.
 Just 10 days ago, Evans posted a video of his pup playing with his food and captioned the clip “One more week,” in anticipation of their upcoming visit.